CrossRef/event-data-user-guide/docs/sources/wordpress-dot-com.md

  - Publisher sites may block the Event Data Bot collecting Landing Pages.
  - Publisher sites may prevent the Event Data Bot collecting Landing Pages with robots.txt
  - Wordpress.com may block the Agent
- - Wordpress.com may block the Percoaltor Bot
+ - Wordpress.com may block the Percolator Bot

 ## Further information